Filling a gap

 The primary and secondary education sector in India, also called K12, faces two significant challenges:

 - Increasing dropout rates and out-of-school children.
-Many of these out-of-school children come from a disadvantaged position: being poor, being a girl or being part of a minority group or lower caste.
-Many children drop out from school because of lack of financing, lack of schools in rural areas or poverty and malnutrition.
+Many of these out-of-school children come from a disadvantaged position: they are poor, they are a girl or they are part of a minority group or lower caste.
+Many children drop out of school because of lack of financing, a lack of schools in rural areas or poverty and malnutrition.

 - Poor quality of education.
-Many schools have inadequate infrastructure and facilities; think of classrooms, playgrounds and labs, clean drinking water and separate toilets for girls.
-Furthermore, high teacher vacancies, lack of teacher trainings and high pupil-teacher ratio affect the quality of education offered.
+Many schools have inadequate infrastructure and facilities such as substandard classrooms, playgrounds and labs, no access to clean drinking water and no separate toilets for girls.
+Furthermore, high teacher vacancies, lack of teacher training and high pupil-teacher ratio affect the quality of education provided.

 Impacting the lives of 1.1 million children

-The loans provided by Shiksha vary from USD 500,000 tot USD 10 million, and are being used to, for example, build an extra classroom, a new lab, or better facilities for the children.
-Since inception, the institution has financed over 2,200 affordable private schools in the southern part of the country, thereby impacting the lives of 1.1 million children.
+The loans provided by Shiksha vary from USD 500,000 to USD 10 million.
+These are used to build an extra classroom, a new lab, or better facilities for the children.
+Since its inception, the institution has financed over 2,200 affordable private schools in the southern part of the country, impacting the lives of 1.1 million children.

-Also, Shiksha increasingly provides small loans to middle and lower-income families to pay for the school fees, books, uniforms etcetera of their children.
-These loans allow children to attend better schools and to lower drop-out rates from primary to secondary education.
-Up till now, Shiksha has provided loans to close to 45,000 students.
+Shiksha increasingly provides small loans to middle and lower-income families to pay for the school fees, books, uniforms etc. These loans allow children to attend better schools and to lower the drop-out rate from primary to secondary education.
+Shiksha has provided loans to almost 45,000 students.